Hippotherapy Program for Kids & Adults Hippotherapy is a physical, occupational or…

 DREAMS DO COME TRUE!!

-A dream is coming true.
-Over two decades in the making.
 Our long awaited Indoor Arena arrived and we are in awe at the possibilities before us.
 Like so many, we have faced numerous challenges through the Covid 19 Pandemic.
 We are so grateful for the generous grants and donations we have received through an unprecedented time.

 "This is a dream we have had for so many years and now we have the capacity to provide expanded services for our Equine Mental Therapy Programs, our horse training programs as well as hosting events for the community," commented Kathy Hamm, Excecutive Director for End fo the Trail Rescue & Dream Catcher Therapy Center.
 "We will be able to provide our services year round in a very comfortable indoor setting for our clients and community.
 The possibilities for our Indoor Arena are ongoing and we are very much looking forward to serving our communities."